DiscoverAtlanta.com homepage

 Round Trip Brewing

-On the upper Westside, Round Trip Brewing offers a temperature controlled taproom with giant screens and plenty of seating for soccer watching.
-Round Trip brews a variety of award-winning craft beer, focused mostly on German styles.
+On the Upper Westside, Round Trip Brewing offers a temperature-controlled taproom with giant screens and plenty of seating for soccer watching.
+Round Trip brews a variety of award-winning craft beers, with a focus mostly on German styles.
 Each day during the matches, a featured beer will be $2 off, including many styles originating from the countries playing.

 Where: 1279 Seaboard Industrial Blvd.
 NW